 It is estimated that 98% of sprayed insecticides, meanwhile, reach a destination other than their intended target, predominantly due to high winds and heavy rain.
 This means that the radius of damage is not just limited to the immediate area of production.

 What’s the answer?
 Organic Tea.
 And here at The Kent and Sussex Tea and Coffee Company, we have plenty to choose from.
 Any type of Tea - meaning Black, Green, White, Oolong and Herbal - can be an Organic Tea providing it adheres to the regulations in place.
 This means that choices are seldom limited, despite the common misconception.
 Why not find out for yourself?
-Explore our range of Organic Teas today.
+Explore our range of Teas today.